julfers/revolvingdoorhoax/readme.md

 This Github repo hosts https://www.revolvingdoorhoax.org/.

-Source for the expirment lives at https://hg.sr.ht/~julfers/revolvingdoorhoax
+Source for the experiment lives at https://hg.sr.ht/~julfers/revolvingdoorhoax